-*Certified compostable means the item has been certified by the Bioproducts Institute (BPI) or Cedar Grove - two companies that test if items breakdown without a trace of plastic residue.
-Look for a BPI or certified compostable label on a product or its packaging to determine if it's compostable.
-Click here to use the BPI website to search for a specific product or brand.
+*Certified compostable means that a product has been certified by the Bioproducts Institute (BPI) - a company that tests if materials breakdown without a trace of plastic residue.
+Look for a BPI logo or the term "compostable" on a product or its packaging.

 Zero Waste Events